opendr-eu/opendr/docs/reference/detr.md

   Specifies the device to be used.
 - **threshold**: *float, default=0.7*
   Specifies the threshold for object detection inference.
 An object is detected if the confidence of the output is higher than the specified threshold.
+- **num_classes**: *int, default=91*
+  Specifies the number of classes of the model.
+The default is 91, since this is the number of classes in the COCO dataset, but modifying the num_classes allows the user to train on its own dataset.
+  It is also possible to use pretrained DETR models with the specified num_classes, since the head of the pretrained model with be modified appropriately.
+  In this way, a model that was pretrained on the coco dataset can be finetuned to another dataset.
+Training on other datasets than COCO can be done by creating a DatasetIterator that outputs (Image, BoundingBoxList) tuples.
+  Below you can find an example that shows how you can create such a DatasetIterator.
+- **masks**: *bool, default=False*
+  Specifies whether the model returns the masks of objects (segmentations).

 #### `DetrLearner.fit`
 ```python